suffolklibraries/lgc/content/collections/events/debenham-movers-1.md

     content:
       -
         type: text
-        text: 'Led by experienced dance artists, you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!'
+        text: 'Debeham Movers is a gentle movement class for over 55s.
+Held every Thursday, 10.00am – 11.00am at Debenham Community Centre.
+The session is led by experienced dance artists, you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!'
   -
     type: paragraph
     content: